 - Put the cleaned seeds into a small pan of salted water

-- Boil the seeds for ten minutes, then drain them and place them on an oiled cookie sheet with some oil (I use coconut oil).
+- Boil the seeds for ten or 15 minutes until the seeds turn translucent, then drain them and place them on an oiled cookie sheet with some oil (I use coconut oil).

-- Coat the seeds with your favorite seasonings , (I use sweet mesquite) any seasoned salt will work, pick your favorite.
+- Coat the seeds with your favorite seasonings , (I use sweet mesquite) any seasoned salt or just plain sea salt will work, pick your favorite.